-Pluripotency maintenance mechanism of embryonic stem cells and reprogramming.
+Pluripotency maintenance mechanism of embryonic stem cells and reprogramming

 ABSTRACT Embryonic stem (ES) cells are derived from blastocysts and are pluripotent.
 This pluripotency has attracted the interest of numerous researchers, both to expand our fundamental understanding of developmental biology and also because of potential applications in regenerative medicine.
 Systems biological studies have demonstrated that the pivotal transcription factors form a network.
 There they activate pluripotency-associated genes, including themselves, while repressing the developmentally regulated genes through co-occupation with various protein complexes.
 The chromatin structure characteristic of ES cells also contributes to the maintenance of the network.
 In this review, I focus on recent advances in our understanding of the transcriptional network that maintains pluripotency in mouse ES cells.

 SourceAvailable from: Victor Olariu[Show abstract] [Hide abstract]

 [Show abstract] [Hide abstract]

 ABSTRACT: To know the map between transcription factors (TFs) and their binding sites is essential to reverse engineer the regulation process.
 Only about 10%-20% of the transcription factor binding motifs (TFBMs) have been reported.
 This lack of data hinders understanding gene regulation.
 To address this drawback, we propose a computational method that exploits never used TF properties to discover the missing TFBMs and their sites in all human gene promoters.
 The method starts by predicting a dictionary of regulatory "DNA words."
 From this dictionary, it distills 4098 novel predictions.
 To disclose the crosstalk between motifs, an additional algorithm extracts TF combinatorial binding patterns creating a collection of TF regulatory syntactic rules.
 Using these rules, we narrowed down a list of 504 novel motifs that appear frequently in syntax patterns.
 We tested the predictions against 509 known motifs confirming that our system can reliably predict ab initio motifs with an accuracy of 81%-far higher than previous approaches.
 We found that on average, 90% of the discovered combinatorial binding patterns target at least 10 genes, suggesting that to control in an independent manner smaller gene sets, supplementary regulatory mechanisms are required.
 Additionally, we discovered that the new TFBMs and their combinatorial patterns convey biological meaning, targeting TFs and genes related to developmental functions.
 Thus, among all the possible available targets in the genome, the TFs tend to regulate other TFs and genes involved in developmental functions.
 We provide a comprehensive resource for regulation analysis that includes a dictionary of "DNA words," newly predicted motifs and their corresponding combinatorial patterns.
-Combinatorial patterns are a useful filter to discover TFBMs that play a major role in orchestrating other factors and thus, are likely to lock/unlock cellular functional clusters.PLoS ONE 11/2012; 7(11):e49086. · 3.73 Impact Factor
+Combinatorial patterns are a useful filter to discover TFBMs that play a major role in orchestrating other factors and thus, are likely to lock/unlock cellular functional clusters.PLoS ONE 11/2012; 7(11):e49086.
+DOI:10.1371/journal.pone.0049086 · 3.53 Impact Factor

 [Show abstract] [Hide abstract]